EMI sale sweet for one mogul, bittersweet for another

 DEAL MECHANICS

 Citigroup seized control of EMI in February after its previous private equity owner, Terra Firma, defaulted on loans owed to the investment bank.
-The default forced Citigroup to write down the debt it held in EMI by nearly $2 billion (1.2 billion pounds).
+The default forced Citigroup to write down the debt it held in EMI by nearly $2 billion.

 The investment bank is understood to be seeking a $4 billion valuation for EMI, or roughly $2.5 billion less than Terra Firma paid for the company just four years ago.
 But after receiving lowball bids for the entire company, sources said Citigroup decided to sell EMI's recorded music and song publishing units separately to maximize its return.